privacy/cookies/README.md

 ## Marketing Cookies

-These cookies are used to track marketing related activities on a limited subset of pages under the `resources.github.com` sub-domain.
+These cookies are used for marketing related activities on a limited subset of pages under the `resources.github.com` sub-domain.

 Service Provider | Cookie Name | Description | Expiration*
 -----------------|-------------|-------------|------------